-We have the power to exercise various discretions on firms’ capital requirements, which are available to us under the Capital Requirements Regulations (CRR) and sections 144G and 192XC of FSMA.
-We assess applications on a case-by-case basis against the criteria or conditions set out in relevant CRR article or reference and, where applicable, PRA rules and supervisory statements.
+We have the power to exercise various discretions on capital requirements, using the permissions powers available to us under the Capital Requirements Regulations (CRR) and sections 144G and 192XC of FSMA.
+We assess applications on a case-by-case basis against the criteria or conditions set out in relevant CRR article title or PRA rule and, where applicable, other policy materials (e.g. PRA supervisory statements).
 We will also take into account our statutory duty to promote the safety and soundness of firms.

-Dual regulated firms (firms regulated by both the PRA and the FCA) must apply to the PRA for capital requirements permissions.
+Dual regulated firms (firms regulated by both the PRA and the FCA) must apply to the PRA for permissions.
 Application fees are only required for permissions for new CRR models.
 These are set out in the Fees Part of the PRA Rulebook.

-Firms should submit their application in good time, and we will try to meet request to respond by a particular date.
+Applications should be submitted in good time, and we will try to meet request to respond by a particular date.
 However, this may not be possible if an application raises complex issues.
 We acknowledge all applications that we receive.

 What should a Permissions application include?

-We find it helpful for firms to provide the following information as part of an application for a CRR permission:
+We find it helpful for firms to provide the following information as part of an application for a Permission:

-- a list of all the entities which require the CRR permission, including any Financial Conduct Authority (FCA) solo-regulated firms
+- a list of all the entities which require the Permission,

-- details of the CRR article under which the application is being made
+- details of the CRR article title or PRA rule under which the application is being made

-- detailed information about the rationale for the CRR permission, including, for example, whether it is part of a wider group transaction/restructure
+- detailed information about the rationale for the Permission, including, for example, whether it is part of a wider group transaction/restructure

-- detailed responses with respect to the CRR article conditions and relevant Regulatory Technical Standards (RTS) or Implementing Technical Standards (ITS) or relevant Policy or Supervisory Statement
+- detailed responses with respect to the CRR article or PRA rule conditions and relevant Regulatory Technical Standards (RTS), Implementing Technical Standards (ITS) or relevant Policy or Supervisory Statement

-- confirmation that the firm is content for the waiver/modification to be published on the Financial Services Register if approved and, if not, an explanation of why it would be inappropriate to do so, addressing the requirements set out in HMT Regulation 43
+- confirmation that the firm is content for the Permission to be published on the Financial Services Register if approved and, if not, an explanation of why it would be inappropriate to do so, addressing the requirements set out in HMT Regulation 43

 - important timelines.